golden-statues-buddhist-deity-thimphu-bhutan

 16. Simtokha Dzong

 Everyone visits the main dzong in town, but far fewer make it to Simtokha, about 5km south of the city.
 Their loss!
-This is the oldest dzong in Bhutan (built in 1629) and has a more intimate feel that makes it one of the best places to visit in Thimphu Bhutan if you're into history without the crowds.
+This is the oldest dzong in Bhutan (built in 1629) and has a more intimate feel that makes it one of the best places to visit in Thimphu, Bhutan, if you're into history without the crowds.

 The dzong sits on a ridge with great views and houses some incredible ancient religious paintings.
 What we liked most was how peaceful it felt compared to the more popular sites.
 The monks here seemed to be going about their business rather than posing for tourist photos.